jdersch/PERQemu/PERQemu/Readme-source.txt

 The PERQ hardware supports double-density floppies but PERQemu does not -- yet.
 You can sometimes read double-density RT-11 floppies, but writing tends to blow things up (usually hanging, or crashing, the emulator).
-A new format called .PFD adds a short header that will allow PERQemu to fully support reading and writing SSDD or DSDD floppies; it is compatible with .RAW so PERQemu can read them right now.
-Watch this space.
+[Support for reading and writing IMD format TBA?]

 3.4 The Display
 ---------------

+[This is changing to support the PERQ-2/landscape and change to SDL2]

 The VideoController class (in \Display\VideoController.cs) implements the hardware that controls the display and is responsible for dealing with video